-Please Note: The Health Resources and Services Administration may elect not to fund applicants with management or financial instability that directly relates to the organization's ability to implement statutory, regulatory or other requirements (45 CFR § 75.205).
-The decision not to make an award or to make an award at a particular funding level, is discretionary and is not subject to appeal to any OPDIV or HHS official or board.
+The Health Resources and Services Administration may elect not to fund applicants with management or financial instability that directly relates to the organization's ability to implement statutory, regulatory or other requirements (CFR § 75.205 Federal Awarding Agency Review of Risk Posed by Applicants).

+The decision not to make an award or to make an award at a particular funding level, is discretionary and is not subject to appeal to any HHS Operating Division or HHS official or board.

-3. Anticipated Announcement and Award Dates
+4. Anticipated Announcement and Award Dates

-It is anticipated that awards will be announced prior to the start date of August 1, 2016.
+It is anticipated that awards will be announced prior to the start date of September 1, 2016.